 I am a tryhard.
-A tryhard wants to fit in and stand out at the same time–to be noticed but not remembered.
+A tryhard wants to fit in and stand out at the same time.
+They want to be noticed but not remembered.
 Being a tryhard can be exhausting and sometimes leads to serious regret.
 (See my class picture circa 1990, which I of course will not let you see.
 Please know that I have awoken to the brute truth that curly hair resists the bang.)

-A tryhard does things slightly off-color enough –crazy-print tights!–but not too wild too stick–tattoo on my ankle…it’s washable!
+A tryhard does things slightly off-color enough…see my crazy-print tights!…but not too wild to stick–tattoo on my ankle…it’s washable!

 I know I am a tryhard because my children told me so and then I worked hard at being good at that.
 When they told about my new identity, I laughed.
 “Yeeesss!
 So true” I nodded.
 Then I looked up tryhard.
 Now I am writing about being a tryhard (or am I analyzing why these half-formed minds think I am a tryhard?).
 Surely you’re convinced now.

 Today, someone kind and smart, a fellow-educator with bang-appropriate hair, told me she read and shared one of my blogposts.
 At first, I tried hard not to look like I was trying hard not to be touched.
 But then I reread said post and figured something out: being a tryhard makes middle school and middle age exceptionally challenging.
 But it may make writing right.

 Being a failure is in.
 We hear often–from self-help books to business manuals–that the secret to success is learning how to fail better.
 It’s not enough to accept mistake.
 We must embody it as a critical part of the process.
 No failure, no next find.

 I am a writing teacher.
 So I’m all in with this new attention to error as inevitable, interesting, even generative.